It’s much more than just tanks… Discover our exciting range of curriculum linked workshops for schools.

 In this hands on activity, children will learn about the men who served in Shermans and assemble the tank from a number of key parts such as the hull, turret, guns, sprockets and suspension.
 Find out what each section does and how they work together.
 Engineering on a new Scale!

-This will be a unique opportunity for pupils to get up close to the tanks that are being restored and maintained.
-Under supervision, children will be able to handle components from the tanks, discover how they are pieced together and learn why it is important to care for the collection.
-Qualified engineers will be on hand to answer any questions and encourage the children to take an interest in science and engineering.
+On selective days throughout the year, students can get up close to the tanks that are being restored and maintained.
+Students will be able to go behind the scenes and see how we conserve our vehicles and learn why it is important to care for the collection.
+Qualified engineers will be on hand to answer any questions and encourage the students to take an interest in science and engineering.

 PRICES